RawabyRahal/Tweeter/README.md

-# Weather App
+# Tweeter App

-This is a weather application built with Node.js, Express, and MongoDB for the backend, and a frontend served from a `dist` folder.
+Tweeter is a dynamic social media application where users can effortlessly add and delete posts as well as comments.
+It provides an intuitive and engaging platform for sharing thoughts and interacting with others.
+Enjoy seamless navigation and real-time updates in this modern microblogging app.

 ## Installation